clegaspi/saml_reader/README.md

 for it. :)

 ## What is this tool?
-This tool parses SAML responses, gathering relevant info for diagnosing issues with federated authentication for Cloud.
+This tool parses SAML responses, gathering relevant info for diagnosing issues with federated authentication for MongoDB Cloud.
-There is some extra checks for MDB Cloud, but not many so far.

 ### Installation